deshaw/pjrmi/TECHNICAL.md

 One of the really great features of Python is duck-typing; you don't need to worry about types too much.
 Provided that the object you give a function basically looks like what the function expects, things basically work.
-Java is a little pickier.
+Java is a more strict.
 Imagine that you have two distinct but semantically identical types, `Foo` and `Bar`, each with just a single method `baz()`.
 In Java, you still can't give a `Foo` instance to a function which expects `Bar` one.